Haunteon/Personal-AP-Archive/README.md

 Goals
 - Festival
+- Bowser
+- World Peace
+- Darker Side

 Current features
 - Generic Moons
 - Outfit Doors
+  - Outfits can be shuffled seperately
+- Yaml Options
+- Action Rando
+  - Basic actions in Action Guide
+- Capture Sanity
+  - Captures are given as items.
+If you don't have the item for it, immediately uncapture.
+- Warp Painting Logic

 What do you need to go to the next kingdom?
 - Enough Power Moons